dotlang/language/README.md

 Modules are source code files.
 You can import them into current module and use their public declarations.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).

 The result of import is a struct type.
-You can use `*` to destruct it into current module (or struct), or you can assign it's output to a named type.
-You can also use `{}` to instantiate that module and have a binding.
+You can use `{}` to instantiate that module and have a binding.

 Bindings defined at module level must be compile time calculatable.